cortexlabs/cortex/README.md

 - **Rolling updates:** Cortex updates deployed APIs without any downtime.

-- **Cloud agnostic:** Cortex can be deployed on any AWS account in minutes.
+- **Cloud native:** Cortex can be deployed on any AWS account in minutes.